gauravjot/graphite-md-server/content/2_Writing your First Doc.md

 ```

 -   **title**: The title of the doc.
 If not present, the file name is used as the title.
 -   **date**: The date of the doc.
 This shows up on top of the page.
 You may wish to update it when you make changes to the doc.
-The date in above sample markdown is in **UTC** time (_Z_ represents UTC) and gets converted to your local time when rendering.
+The date in above sample markdown is in **UTC** time (_Z_ represents UTC) and gets converted to server's local time when rendering.
 -   **description**: A short description of the doc.
 This shows up under the title on the doc page.
 -   **next**: (_optional_) The link to the next doc.
 This is used to create a "Next" button on buttom of the doc page.
 -   **prev**: (_optional_) The link to the previous doc.
 This creates a "Previous" button.